 - leading and driving, including the decision making authority for, the GovNext-ICT program

-- providing direction to the PMO on the coordination of an integrated plan for GovNext-ICT implementation by whole of government
+- provide direction on the coordination of an integrated plan for GovNext-ICT implementation by whole of government

 - ensuring the timely transition of agencies into GovNext-ICT, and monitoring the realisation of benefits across the whole of government